UniMath/agda-unimath/src/linear-algebra/tuples-on-commutative-rings.lagda.md

     add-tuple-Ring (ring-Commutative-Ring R)
 ```

-### Pointwise negation of tuples on a commutative ring
+### Pointwise negation of tuples in a commutative ring

 ```agda
 module _